szaumoor/ZSTweaks/README.md

 - After being pushed, they suffer the effects of Slow for half a round.

 None of these effects are subject to magic resistance though it's a level 5 effect, and thus liches are unaffected.

+**Component 506:** Make Wall of Moonlight more effective

+**Component 507:** Make Aid a party buff and optionally disable the character glow

+This makes the spell generally more useful by making it a party buff.
+To avoid issues with combat scripts, the targetting is vanilla, that is, Aid is cast on a target, and then it spreads to nearby targets.
+Also, for convenience, the range of the spell is no longer melee, but equivalent to the range of the spell Poison.

+Optionally, the character glow can be disabled in the configuration file.

 </details>